Envisioning Scholarly Communication Through 2030: Analyzing trends in open science to chart the course of open access publishing

 Additionally, initiatives like PlanS, launched by an international consortium of research funders, have accelerated progress toward open science by mandating that publications resulting from research funded by participating organizations be made openly available.
 This paradigm shift has prompted researchers, institutions, and publishers to adapt their practices and embrace the principles of open science.

-Several measures have played a pivotal role in accelerating progress towards open science.
-One of them is advocating for the unrestricted access to research outputs.
-This momentum has not only influenced the policies of funding agencies and institutions but has also spurred a cultural shift within the academic community, emphasizing the importance of transparency, collaboration, and accessibility in scholarly communication.
+Several measures have accelerated progress towards open science.
+One of them is advocating unrestricted access to research outputs.
+This momentum has influenced the policies of funding agencies and institutions.
+Additionally, it also spurred a cultural shift within the academic community, emphasizing the importance of transparency, collaboration, and accessibility in scholarly communication.

 Growth of Open Access Publishing

-As several continued efforts have been instrumental to the development of OA, here are the latest developments around OA publishing.
+As several continued efforts have been instrumental in development of OA, here are the latest developments around OA publishing.

 1. BMGF Introduces 2025 Open Access Policy

 The Bill and Melinda Gates Foundation (BMGF) expanded their OA policies to apply them to all the published research and any underlying data, partly or fully funded by the organization.
 The new policy, effective January 1, 2025, is applicable for all grants awarded from January 1, 2015.
-It intends to promote the OA policy and broaden the reach and impact of the research.
-Furthermore, the funded manuscripts shall be shared promptly in the form of a preprint.
-However, the policy is inapplicable to opinion pieces, white papers, key learnings reports, policy positions, etc.
+It intends to promote the OA policy and broaden reach and its impact.
+Furthermore, the funded manuscripts needs to be shared in the form of a preprint.
+However, this policy is inapplicable to opinion pieces, white papers, key learnings reports, policy positions, etc.

 2. The Prices of APCs Shoot Upwards

-study conducted by Enago Academy on OA publishing, article processing charges (APCs), and funding revealed that 80% researchers perceived APCs as expensive and 57% refrained publishing in OA journals due to unaffordable APCs.
+study conducted by Enago Academy on OA publishing, article processing charges (APCs), and funding revealed that 80% researchers perceived APCs as expensive.
+57% refrained publishing in OA journals due to unaffordable APCs.
 Additionally, a recent data analysis spanning over 20,000 journal titles revealed a significant increase in APC in 2024.
-Their statistics revealed an increase in prices of around 9.5% on average for fully OA journal and 4.3% for hybrid OA journals.
+Their statistics revealed a rise in prices of around 9.5% on average for fully OA journal and 4.3% for hybrid OA journals.
 These findings not only highlight the threat of soaring OA publishing costs but also signals a potential threat in the impediment of OA publishing.

 Anticipated Trends in Open Science Toward 2030